cbeauhilton/beauhilton.com/posts/employee-wifi.md

-# Using VUMCEmployee Wifi on Arch Linux
+# Set Up Enterprise Wifi on Arch Linux

-This was a little tricky to get working, but very worth it, so here's a brief outline mostly for my own later benefit.
+This was a little tricky to get working but very worth it, so here's an outline, mostly for my own later benefit.

+This post is specific to [VUMC](https://www.vumc.org), with the VUMCEmployee network.

-Similar steps should be applicable for other enterprise wifi users, though this post will unquestionably be out of date before long.
+Similar steps should be applicable for other enterprise wifi users, though this post will unquestionably be out of date before long, and the intricacies of enterprise wifi are infinite.

 ## VUMCGuest is fine

-Just a little slow and finicky, and it's annoying to have to re-authenticate repeatedly to use all the HIPAA-compliant things.
+As with other public networks at large institutions, VUMCGuest is just a little slow and finicky, and it's annoying to have to re-authenticate repeatedly to use all the HIPAA-compliant things.